jlab-hep/localdb-docs/docs/trial-tutorial.md

 #### iv.
 Upload w/o scanConsole

-You can just upload data from result directory prepared for this trial as follows.
+You can just upload data from result directory prepared for this trial as follows even if you cannot compile YARR commands.

 ```bash
 $ cd localdb-dataset